hayleyw7/travel-tracker/README.md

 A user logs into the site with the username `traveler` + their ID.

-To just try the site to see how it works, use `traveler1`, and then `travel` for the password.

 You will be presented a dashboard of current, past, pending, and future trips.
 You will also see your yearly payments so far.

 If you click "Trip Planner", you will be able to schedule a trip.